LM-Development/aks-sample/Samples/PublicSamples/RecordingBot/README.md

 - [Bot Service - Entra Id and Microsoft Graph API Calling Permissions](./docs/explanations/recording-bot-permission.md)
 - [Compliance Recording Policies](./docs/explanations/recording-bot-policy.md)

+To explore even more documentation, we advise taking a look at our [documentation index page](./docs/index.md)

 ### Deploy

 [Deploy the recording bot sample to AKS with the tutorial](./docs/tutorials/deploy-tutorial.md), to get your own recording bot up and running.